davecparker/code12/Doc/Java.md

 	ct.println( sizes[i] );
 }
 ```
-When you create a "blank" array, the elements of the array are actually all
+Note that when you create a "blank" array, the elements of the array are actually
-initialized right away to an initial default value depending on their type
+all initialized right away to an initial default value depending on their type
 as follows:
 ```
 Type      Default Value